3ft9/php-dpla/README.md

 This is a simple library for accessing the [DPLA search API](http://dp.la/info/developers/).

+Update on 2022-06-08: I've had an email notifying me that there have been breaking changes to the API and I can no longer state that it will work.
+Since I no longer use this code I won't be updating it but I'll be happy to accept pull requests.

 ## Basic usage

 To get started you simply need to require the main DPLA class and create an